 "So who are we going to contact?"
 Fiona asked.

 "Bruce," Belinda said.

 Bruce.
 Wellsey rolled his eyes.
 Bruce was a myth, a workplace folktale.
 He was supposedly an electrical contractor who had been involved in building the Handy Pavilion.
 The story went, Bruce had an affair with the wife of another contractor, a concreter.
-The concreter had found out, and now Brian's body was buried in the foundation of the Pavilion.
+The concreter had found out, and now Bruce's body was buried in the foundation of the Pavilion.
 Bruce's ghost was said to haunt the place, and was blamed every time there was an accident that no one wanted to own up to.

 A fake séance for a fake ghost.
 Wellsey found the corners of his mouth turning up a little.
 What the hell, it was fun.
 He closed his eyes.

 "Oh, spi-rits!
 We in-voice and be-seech thy!"
 Belinda intoned, in a singsong rhythm partway between that of a Southern Baptist minister and a Scooby Doo villain.
 "We need thee wisdom, here, in the material world."